NGTS-3Ab

 NGTS-3Ab is a gas giant exoplanet that orbits a G-type star.
 Its mass is 2.38 Jupiters, it takes 1.7 days to complete one orbit of its star, and is 0.023 AU from its star.
 Its discovery was announced in 2018.
 The Jupiter-like planet is discovered by 39 astronomers, mainly Max Günther, Didier Queloz, Edward Gillen, Laetitia Delrez, and Francois Bouchy.

 Overview

 NGTS-3Ab was discovered in 2018 by the use of transit method.
-It is the only planet orbiting around NGTS-3 A, a G6 V class star, situated in the constellation of Columba in 2480 light years from the Sun.
+It is the only planet orbiting around NGTS-3A, a G6V class star, situated in the constellation of Columba in 2480 light years from the Sun.
 The exoplanet orbits its star in about 2 terrestrial days.
 The orbit is closer to the star than the internal limit of the habitable zone.
 It has a low density and can be composed of gas.
 It has a low Earth similarity index (0.06) and should be very different from our planet.